Programmable Media

 Delivering Photoshop images

-If you upload a Photoshop (.psd) file and deliver it as a Cloudinary URL, it will enable users to download the original PSD file, including all layers.
+If you upload a Photoshop (PSD) file or a TIFF file that was saved with layers and deliver it as a Cloudinary URL, it will enable users to download the original file, including all layers.
 For example:

 You can also apply any standard image transformation, and deliver with another image extension (or explicitly set an image format in the transformation) to deliver it in a format that your website or mobile app can display.
 For example, below, the cld_record_PSD image is delivered as a 300 pixel-width JPG with the grayscale effect: